MEA: Update to unit of competency MEA362

 Release draft products for broad stakeholder feedback in line with Consultation Strategy.

-Public and government consultation is open for MEA: Update to MEA362 Maintain aircraft vapour cycle air conditioning services from 2 September until 27 September.
+Public and government consultation for MEA: Update to MEA362 Maintain aircraft vapour cycle air conditioning services was open from 2 September until 27 September 2024.

-The proposed update to this unit lists the same 6 systems but requires work to be done on only 4 of these.
+The proposed update to this unit lists the same six systems but only requires work to be done on four of these.
 Additionally, these assessment requirements have been relocated to the Performance Evidence field and other changes have been made to improve clarity and align this unit with other MEA units.

 View drafts